-Managing the HIV/AIDS pandemic is of critical relevance in Botswana, Our HIV/AIDS program, Project Tshelang provides extensive support for employees and their families.
+Managing the HIV/AIDS pandemic is of critical relevance in Botswana.
+Our HIV/AIDS program, Project Tshelang provides extensive support for employees and their families.
 We ultimately seek to develop programmes for our communities and suppliers to ensure the wellbeing and health of staff and the communities in which we operate.

-- Further increase the percentage of HIVpositive employees and spouses on our managed healthcare programme, Project Tshelang. - Re-launch Proiect Tshelang to ensure that all employees are aware of the benefits of the programme in order to improve their participation.
+Further increase the percentage of HIV-positive employees and spouses on our managed healthcare programme, Project Tshelang.